deadcoast/04----PR.X----HEAT_TAGS-copy/HEAT - I - (DICTIONARY) CODE TAGS.md

 """
-Configures the FLARE widget's text area with aesthetic options.
+Configures the FLARE WidgetTest's text area with aesthetic options.
 Parameters:
-palette (dict): Color palette to style the widget. content (str): Content to preload into the text area.
+palette (dict): Color palette to style the WidgetTest. content (str): Content to preload into the text area.
 """
 self.text_area.insert('1.0', content)